Sir Henry Holland, 1st Baronet

-Sir Henry Holland, 1st Baronet, FRS (27 October 1788 – 27 October 1873) was a British physician and travel writer.
+Sir Henry Holland, 1st Baronet, FRS (27 October 1788 – 27 October 1873) was an English physician and travel writer.

 Early life

 Born in Knutsford, Cheshire, Holland was the son of the physician Peter Holland (1766–1853) and his wife Mary Willets.
 Peter's sister Elizabeth was the mother of the novelist Elizabeth Gaskell, and Mary was the niece of the potter Josiah Wedgwood.
 He studied medicine at Edinburgh University (MA, 1811).

 Career

 He had an extensive practice and was Domestic Physician to Caroline, Princess of Wales (briefly in 1814) and Physician Extraordinary to William IV and to Queen Victoria.
 He was also Physician in Ordinary to Queen Victoria in 1852.
 He was elected a Fellow of the Royal Society in January, 1815 and served on the council three times.
 He was created a Baronet in 1853.

 Scientifically, Holland made an early contribution to the Germ theory of disease in his essay "On the hypothesis of insect life as a cause of disease?" in "Medical Notes and Reflections", 1839.